Lauryn Hill: 2000–2003: Self-imposed exile and MTV Unplugged No. 2.0

 Hill began writing a screenplay about the life of Bob Marley, in the production of which she planned to play his wife Rita.
 She also began producing a romantic comedy about soul food with a working title of Sauce, and accepted a starring role in the film adaptation of Toni Morrison's novel Beloved; she later dropped out of both projects due to pregnancy.
 She also reportedly turned down acting roles in the remake for A Star Is Born (the movie was later released in 2018, with the part going to Lady Gaga), Dreamgirls (the role of Deena, later played by Beyoncé), Charlie's Angels (the part that went to Lucy Liu), The Bourne Identity, The Mexican, The Matrix Reloaded, and The Matrix Revolutions.
+In 2003 she performed at a Christmas concert at the Vatican and used the stage to publicly criticize Church leaders over sexual-abuse scandals, asking them what they had to say about the lives they had broken.

 In 2000, Hill dropped out of the public eye.
 The pressures of fame began to overwhelm her.
 She disliked not being able to go out of her house to do simple errands without having to worry about her physical appearance.
 She fired her management team and began attending Bible study classes five days a week; she also stopped doing interviews, watching television, and listening to music.
 She started associating with a "spiritual advisor" named Brother Anthony.
 Some familiar with Hill believe Anthony more resembled a cult leader than a spiritual advisor, and thought his guidance probably inspired much of Hill's more controversial public behavior.